CRBroughton/ts-test-utils/README.md

 - Excludes - Check if a type doesn't contain another type
 - Includes - Check if a type includes another type
 - Extends - Check if one type is extending another type
+- isArray - Checks if a type is an array
+- isNotArray - Checks if a type is not an array

 To install dependencies: